Home » All Posts » Side Dish Recipes » Mashed Butternut Squash

 How To Peel Butternut Squash

+Let’s Get Started: Gather all of your ingredients to make mashed butternut squash.
+Start by washing your squash with water.
 Use a cutting board, a sharp chef’s knife, vegetable peeler and a large spoon.

+Cut the Butternut Squash: Place your butternut squash on its side on the cutting board.
+With your chef’s knife, cut off each end.
 Stand the squash up so that the thick part of the squash is on the bottom and the thin part is up in the air.
-Using your chef’s knife, cut the squash in half by starting at the top and carefully working your way down to the bottom.
+Cut the squash in half by starting at the top and carefully working your way down to the bottom.
 Make sure to use knife safety while doing this.

 Flip the two halves so that the flat sides are facing the cutting board.
 Then cut each in half, right where the bottom round and the top skinny part of the squash meet.
 So you should have 4 pieces, 2 rounder bottom and 2 longer top pieces.